 Let’s Talk About It

 A virtual exhibit about having difficult conversations with children and their own families.
-Kidzu is transitioning our Courtyard into an exhibit – titled, “Let’s Talk About It.”
+Kidzu transitioned the Community Courtyard into an exhibit – titled, “Let’s Talk About It.”
 This webpage is a virtual version of the exhibit!
 This exhibit is a project designed to provide tools to families to practice having difficult conversations and to promote healthy dialogue for mutual respect and understanding.

 Big conversations can happen at the dinner table with family or at lunch with friends, but sometimes they happen unexpectedly.

 Wherever they may happen, use these tools to help you feel prepared to have the conversations you want to have, even if they seem difficult!

 Be prepared for a healthy conversation by using these tools:

 Goal 1: Create Ground Rules for Discussion

 Adults who participated in early sessions helped identify important goals when seeking a constructive dialogue: be patient, open-minded, and present, avoid interruptions, distractions, or using judgemental or accusatory language.
 Kids who participated in early sessions articulated more specific actions that help set the table for a constructive dialogue: find common points of interest or ideas with others, use positive body language like facing another person and making eye contact, let someone finish their thought before responding, ask clarifying questions, and even share humor through kind-spirited jokes.